appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/environments-with-git.md

 ## Prerequisites

-* A self-hosted instance of Appsmith.
+* Two separate self-hosted instances: one for *Staging* and the other for *Production*.
 Refer to the [Appsmith installation](/getting-started/setup/installation-guides) guides for detailed instructions on setting up your Appsmith instance.
 * Basic knowledge of Git.

 ## Setup instances